St Bart's Sunday Service

 In appreciation for this week’s online service:

-The Reverend David Clunie
+Reverend Canon David Clunie

-Music: Timothy Piper
+Music: Tim Piper

 Altar Guild: Pamela Mallon

-Web Service and Art Curator: Ruth Honeyman
+Web Service and Bulletin: Ruth Honeyman

-Video Editor: David Clunie
+Videography and Video Editing: David Clunie

 - Offertory: Generous financial support is our expression of gratitude which along with our time and talents enables us to provide worship at St. Bart’s and support God’s work in service in our community and beyond.